xmtp/xmtp-dot-org/docs/tutorials/transaction-frames.md

 ## Try an example transaction Open Frame

 Use the example [Open Frames Tx Frame](https://tx-boilerplate-frame.vercel.app/) to try these steps out in your app.
+Or check the code of the [open source repo](https://github.com/xmtp-labs/tx-boilerplate-frame).

 This example Frame uses the Sepolia network to make a 0.0000032ETH (~1 cent) transaction to the address associated with hi.xmtp.eth.